ElektraInitiative/libelektra/doc/decisions/decision_process.md

 - People focus on getting the best solutions and not to wish for the impossible.
 - People creating decision PRs have strong motives to also finish it.
   They take extra effort on them to be clear about the problem and find the best solution.
-- After 1.0, due to stability guarantees, not so many decisions are required anymore.
-  People are free to reimplement the libraries or plugins of Elektra if they disagree with Elektra's [quality goals](/doc/GOALS.md) and still help with our vision.

 ## Considered Alternatives